| Dear Friend,

 regarding some other laws and how to best follow them:

-- When I burn a bull on the altar as a sacrifice, I know it creates a
+God's word is eternal and unchanging.
+When I burn a bull on the altar as a sacrifice, I know it creates a

 pleasing odor for the Lord (Lev 1:9).
 The problem is my neighbors.
 They claim